 In 1830, when the United States government sent census takers throughout the land to capture household data on its citizens, Asa and Betsy's family were living in Livingston County, New York.
-A decade and a half earlier Asa and Betsy had moved
+Thirteen years earlier Asa and Betsy had moved

-Image captured from Google Earth on 28 July 2009 from area just south and west of Avon where the Reynolds family were known to have lived.
-Image illustrated by author using Photoshop.
+A typical scene from the area just south and west of Avon where the Reynolds family were known to have lived.
+Image illustrated by author; not an actual photograph.